 Getting Started began with Aunty May’s interest in a better method for nurturing and educating children.
 Trained by a direct protégé of Maria Montessori herself, in 1971, UK, Aunty May continued teaching through the late 70s, and formally established Getting Started in 1996.

 The Getting Started method is an amalgamation of various carefully curated methods of child education and raising.
 While teaching styles are influenced by training methods such as Montessori, Shichida and Soul Learning, Aunty May had developed her own method of child education.
-This has evolved to include Ms Nicole’s passion in understanding how belief systems, emotional wounds, and attachment styles shape human behaviour.
+This has evolved to include Ms Nicole’s passion in understanding how belief systems, emotional wounds, and attachment styles shape our perception of the world.

-No two children are alike, therefore, keeping class sizes cozy, Aunty May ensures that each child receives their own bespoke version of Aunty May’s programme, according to their needs.
+No two children are alike, therefore, keeping class sizes cozy, GettingStarted ensures that each child receives their own bespoke version of GettingStarted’s programme, according to their needs.

 PHILOSOPHY